Share this Article

-“A lease is a contract and contract damages would apply,” says Wagner.
+“A lease is a contract and contract damages would apply,” Wagner says.

 Unless you negotiated it before you began renting, a lease-break policy is unlikely to be included in your lease.
 If it is, however, it might lay out specific monetary penalties if the lease is broken in the slower winter months or if you’re not flexible when it comes to showing the apartment to new renters.
-Frisch uses this kind of policy and says he has “very rarely had any push back from that,” noting “most tenants appreciate it is a flat fee in return for knowing [they] can leave.”
+Adam Frisch, managing principal at Lee & Associates Residential NYC, a property management company, uses this kind of policy and says he has “very rarely had any push back from that,” noting “most tenants appreciate it is a flat fee in return for knowing [they] can leave.”